iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 ```

 The output should be just noise!
 Only the non-similar information is retained after the null test.
 So, if you try to perform a null test and you hear noise or some sort of content, you know that your files are not identical and the station qualification has failed in some way.

+## Using MediaConch to Check Format Conformance

+MediaConch stands for Media Conformance Checker.
+This tool is used to make sure that files properly conform to desired specifications.
+For this exercise we're going to check some of the files we've created against an agreed-upon specification profile.

+Open MediaConch, navigate to the Public Policies tab, and scroll down until you find profile named `PARADISEC Audio is 96kHz/24bit, stereo`

+Download this policy by pressing `Add to my policies`

+Go back to the Checker tab.
+Clear any existing files by pressing `x Close All Results`

+Drag the following files into the MediaConch window